Causality-Labs/causality-labs.github.io/_posts/2025-12-26-Docker_Basics.md

 0d4bfd75ba8e   my-server   "./bin/server"   3 seconds ago   Up 3 seconds   0.0.0.0:3500->3500/tcp, [::]:3500->3500/tcp   my-server
 {% endhighlight %}

 The server is running inside the container, and port `3500` is exposed from the container to port `3500` on the host.
-This lets a client on the host communicate with the server in the docker container.
+This lets a client on the host communicate with the server inside the Docker container.
 {% highlight bash linenos %}
 $ ./bin/client
 [HW_Client] [INFO] Connecting to server...